 Project Updates as of Aug 2014

-A Citizen Information Meeting was held on January 8, 2014, from 4:30 p.m. to 6:30 p.m. at Lake Taylor High School (1384 Kempsville Road, Norfolk, VA 23502) to review the preferred alternative for the middle section from Broad Creek to the Norfolk Southern Railroad tracks.
-A Public Hearing for the middle section is planned for the summer of 2014.
+A Citizen Information Meeting was held on January 8, 2014, from 4:30 p.m. to 6:30 p.m. at Lake Taylor High School (1384 Kempsville Road, Norfolk, VA 23502) to review the preferred alternative for the middle section from Broad Creek to the Norfolk Southern Railroad track.
 The release for the Design Build RFQ is scheduled for fall/winter 2014; with the RFP to subsequently follow in the spring 2015.